Kizuati/magictopgrade/README.md

 ```Why?```: This is a deliberate security risk for the sake of convenience.
 If misconfigured, it leaves your system vulnerable to privilege escalation.<br>
 ```Mitigations```: The script attempts to restore UAC immediately after completion and tells if you it thinks it failed.<br><br>

+## 🐉 Here Be Dragons
+** 🚨 MagicTopgrade is beta "software".
+Issues and just not working are to be expected.**
+After tinkering a while with topgrade, I realized that I wanted to have something like this, and eventually got it working.
+Post using it, I realized I might as well publish it for usage for everyone and after some adaptation and vibe coding (Eugh, I know) - it's here.
+This should work for most people and most windows installs.
+But it might not.

 ## Prerequisites
 | Requirements | Detail |